seandroid-analytics/selint/instructions.md

 The following sections describe the existing plugins, how to configure them and how to interpret their output.
 ## Global_macros
 The `global_macros` plugin suggests new usages of global macros.
 Using M4 macros where applicable produces a more compact and readable policy.
+It also and reduces possibilities of errors.
 #### Configuration
 The plugin configuration file can contain the following variables.